vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 there are two important commentaries on the YH.
-The earlier one is the *Dīpikā* \(“The Lamp”\) by Amṛ tānanda, which we often refer to here \(abbreviating it as Dī\) since it is used as the basis of our explanation of the YH.
+The earlier one is the *Dīpikā* \(“The Lamp”\) by Amṛtānanda, which we often refer to here \(abbreviating it as Dī\) since it is used as the basis of our explanation of the YH.
 The other one is the *Setubandha* by Bhāskararāya, who lived in Mysore and Varanasi at the end of the seventeenth and the beginning of the eighteenth centuries.
 It is a commentary on both the VM/NṣA and the YH, treating them as one and the same work.
-Amṛ tānanda’s Dīinterprets the YH in the spirit of the later Pratyabhijñā as developed by Kṣemarāja, which shows that even if Amṛ tānanda was South Indian, he was nevertheless steeped in the Kashmirian Śaiva nondualist tradition.
+Amṛtānanda’s Dīinterprets the YH in the spirit of the later Pratyabhijñā as developed by Kṣemarāja, which shows that even if Amṛtānanda was South Indian, he was nevertheless steeped in the Kashmirian Śaiva nondualist tradition.
 Bhāskararāya’s *Setubandha* , on the other hand, which was fi nished, we are told, on the Śivaratri day of Śaka 1655 \( a.d.
 1733\), is the work of a much later remarkable polymath \(more than forty works are ascribed to him\), not characteristically written in the spirit of a particular sectarian tradition but very true to the Tantric spirit of the YH.
 It is clear and useful.
 17 There are other commentaries of lesser interest.

 It may be useful here to draw the reader’s attention to the fact that Indian religious or philosophical texts, often obscure or arcane or cast in